jessicawarburton/post-install-scripts/README.md

-# post-install-scripts
-# Windows Customization Script
+# Windows 11 Pro - Post installation cleanup script

 This script provides various customizations to a Windows environment, including setting timezone, taskbar customization, disabling UAC prompts, uninstalling bloatware, and more.
 Use it to quickly configure a Windows installation to your preferred settings.